Moby Doll: Scientific importance

-The juvenile orca's enormous 6450 g. brain, kept by neurologist Pat McGeer, made a massive impression on scientists.
-It had a very large cortex and huge auditory nerve that gave evidence of the primary importance of sound to killer whales.
+The juvenile orca's 6450 g. brain, kept by neurologist Pat McGeer, made a massive impression on scientists.
+It had a very large cortex and huge auditory nerve that gave evidence of the primary importance of sound to orcas.
 The high density of convolutions suggested exceptional intelligence.

-Newman and McGeer rightly came to suspect that killer whales do not stop swimming to sleep, because the guards that were posted to Moby Doll's pen never observed it.
+Murray Newman and McGeer rightly came to suspect that orcas do not stop swimming to sleep, because the guards that were posted to Moby Doll's pen never observed it.

-Gender confusion
+Sex confusion

-The Vancouver Aquarium's mistaken identification of Moby Doll's gender is notorious, but not improbable.
+The Vancouver Aquarium's mistaken identification of Moby Doll's sex is notorious, but not improbable.
 The silt-laden, turbid waters of the Fraser River which flowed through his pen did not allow for the clearest views of his underside.
 Out of fear, when assistant curator Vince Penfold went diving in Moby Doll's pen, he did it inside a wire cage.

 "The whale was originally thought to be male, so was first nicknamed Hound Dog for the docile way it swam" to Vancouver at the end of the harpoon line.
 Penfold said at the time, "there is so much similarity in the appearance of mature females and immature males it will be impossible to tell until a closer look can be taken at the animal."
 Alexandra Morton in her research placed juvenile males in a category called "FIM," or "female/immature male."
 Males only begin to develop their taller dorsal fins from their mid-teens.
 Aquarium curator Murray Newman was under public pressure, however, to choose a feminine name for the whale supposedly to match his docile behaviour.
 On July 22, the Vancouver Sun reported that he had selected Moby Doll, in spite of the uncertainty.
 On July 27, Penfold announced that he had had a close enough look to conclude that Moby was female.
-The lower-ranked Joe Bauer and a four-year-old visitor had reported seeing Moby Doll's unretracted penis, but neither was listened to.
+The lower-ranked Joe Bauer and a four-year-old visitor had reported seeing Moby Doll's penis, but neither was listened to.

 After Moby's death, when his body had been lifted by a crane, Joe Bauer confidently reached into his genital slit and pulled out his penis, and teasingly asked Penfold, "What do you think now, Vince?"
 When Sam Burich the sculptor-capturer eventually completed his model of the whale the following year, he made a special casting of the penis as a gift for his onetime assistant Bauer, who had shielded the orca from the bullets during his capture.